JeppeKlitgaard/DTU-02613-TimeSeries/Jeppe/notes_Yunis.md

 ### A4.2
 I actually did some more explanation for the "intuitive" equations, maybe you can copy in some of it

+### A4.3
+Figure 15:
+    1. where is the OLS curve?
+    2. Is that a point-wise/step-wise RLS estimate?

 ### A4.4
 Maybe copy in my multi-line plot with the vanishing regression lines; I think its actually a good plot to illustrate burn in and the effect of recursive forgetting